Iron Duke engine: Early applications

 GM also began selling the engine to American Motors Corporation (AMC) starting with the 1980 model year.
 It was the base engine in Spirit, Concord, and Eagle automobiles, as well as in base-model Jeep CJs.
 The engines purchased by AMC continued to use the Chevrolet V8 bellhousing pattern.
-The four-cylinder engine was discontinued from AMC's rear-wheel drive models after 1982.
+The four-cylinder engine was discontinued in AMC's rear-wheel drive models after 1982.
 During 1983, the all-wheel drive Eagle base engine switched from the Iron Duke to a new, AMC-developed 150 cid four-cylinder.
 The 1980 through 1983 Jeep CJs were also available with the Iron Duke as the base engine.